-- 2-81 (1) This rule applies to an applicant for transfer from another Canadian jurisdiction, provided that the applicant is entitled to practise law in the jurisdiction of a governing body of which the applicant is a member. - (2) An applicant under this rule must fulfill all of the requirements in Rule 2-79 [Transfer from another Canadian jurisdiction] for call and admission on transfer from another Canadian jurisdiction, except that he or she need not pass any transfer examination.
+- 2-81 (1) This rule applies to an applicant for transfer from another Canadian jurisdiction, provided that the applicant is entitled to practise law in the jurisdiction of a governing body of which the applicant is a member. - (2) An applicant under this rule must fulfill all of the requirements in Rule 2-79 [Transfer from another Canadian jurisdiction] for call and admission on transfer from another Canadian jurisdiction, except that the applicant does not need to pass any transfer examination.

-- (3) To qualify for call and admission, an applicant under this rule must certify, in the prescribed form, that he or she has reviewed and understands all of the materials reasonably required by the Executive Director. - (4) A lawyer called and admitted under this rule has no greater rights as a member of the Society than - (a) the lawyer has as a member of the governing body of his or her home jurisdiction, or - (b) any other member of the Society in similar circumstances.
+- (3) To qualify for call and admission, an applicant under this rule must certify, in the prescribed form, that the applicant has reviewed and understands all of the materials reasonably required by the Executive Director. - (4) A lawyer called and admitted under this rule has no greater rights as a member of the Society than - (a) the lawyer has as a member of the governing body of the lawyer's home jurisdiction, or - (b) any other member of the Society in similar circumstances.